mjansova/sonicScrewdriver/README.md

 - Use C++ maps to better handle the vectors of variables/processes/regions/histos/plots
 - Have an extra optional argument for datasets to be splitted in different process classes
 - Define weighting via a function pointer
+- Add option to choose wether the data/MC ratio is on top or bottom

 Little improvements :
 - For custom binning, option to redivide the content of the bins to simulate a fixed bin width (to keep having an interpretation in term of pdf).